p2rkw/xf86-input-mtrack/README.md

 For two finger scrolling.
 The button that is triggered by scrolling right.
 Integer value.
 A value of 0 disables scrolling right.
 Defaults to 7.

+**ScrollUpClickTime** -
+For two finger scrolling.
+How long button triggered by scrolling right will be hold down.
+Integer value representing milliseconds.
+Defaults to 20.

+**ScrollDownClickTime** -
+For two finger scrolling.
+How long button triggered by scrolling down will be hold down.
+Integer value representing milliseconds.
+Defaults to 20.

+**ScrollLeftClickTime** -
+For two finger scrolling.
+How long button triggered by scrolling left will be hold down.
+Integer value representing milliseconds.
+Defaults to 20.

+**ScrollRightClickTime** -
+For two finger scrolling.
+How long button triggered by scrolling right will be hold down.
+Integer value representing milliseconds.
+Defaults to 20.

 **SwipeDistance** -
 For three finger swiping.
 How far you must move your fingers before a button click is triggered.
 Integer value.
 Defaults to 700.